Achievements

 The Justice for Victims of Trafficking Act is the first anti-trafficking law focused exclusively on domestic victims of human trafficking.
 This landmark piece of legislation increases funding to domestic trafficking victims, encourages states to stop arresting and prosecuting child victims, prioritizes demand-reduction as a prevention strategy, and creates a Survivor Advisory Council to advise on federal human trafficking efforts.

-TESTIFIED BEFORE THE INTER-AMERICAN COMMISSION ON HUMAN RIGHTS
+R4G TESTIFIES BEFORE THE INTER-AMERICAN COMMISSION ON HUMAN RIGHTS

-We petitioned the Inter-American Commission for Human Rights (IACHR) to examine the United States for continuing to arrest and incarcerate child victims of sex trafficking.
+R4G petitioned the Inter-American Commission for Human Rights (IACHR) to examine the United States for continuing to arrest and incarcerate child victims of sex trafficking.
 Together with the Robert F. Kennedy Center for Human Rights, we appealed to the Commission to explore the condition of child victims of sex trafficking in the United States and how the U.S. has failed to prevent states from enforcing prostitution laws against such children even when such laws conflict with state, federal, and international law.
 The resulting hearing helped expose the human rights violations that child victims of commercial sexual exploitation suffer in the U.S. at the hands of state authorities instead of receiving the care and assistance to which they are entitled.

 0 Comments